codebreach/angular-socketio-chat/README.md

 `node app.js` or `DEBUG=sockets,queue,worker node app.js` to see interesting logs

 `http://localhost:3000/` has the working client. `/angular_dev` has the live updating client.
-Unfortunately the upstream repo had some hackery around this, so go thus it is necessary.
+Unfortunately the upstream repo had some hackery around this :(

 To build a new production ready binary: